omphe/omphe.github.io/_posts/2016-01-11-tech-leaders.md

 You have to be daring enough to draw the worst straw man,  the ugliest example to free the team up to make progress.
 And you have to accept that if your team is good, they’re going to shred it.

-> In fact you should start your first drafts in the hope that there’s a really clever person on your team who **will** shred it.  {"Yours are not the important ideas.
-Your role is to break the inertia."}
+In fact you should start your first drafts in the hope that there’s a really clever person on your team who **will** shred it.
+Yours are not the important ideas.
+Your role is to break the inertia.

 Get the team started and polarised.
 Give them something to join or resist, but don’t allow them to just sit.